WildMeOrg/old_wildme-docs/docs/developers/elasticsearch.md

 ## Automatic Database Changes & Elasticsearch Sessions

 By default, anytime a Houston DB object is added, modified, or deleted, we instantly update the Elasticsearch for that object if it is registered.
 This happens automatically and does not require any additional code.
-Furthermore, there is a new context manager to allow all changes to Elasticsearch to be done in bulk.
+There is also a context manager to allow all changes to Elasticsearch to be done in bulk.
 This is handy when large amounts of objects are changed in a single transaction and need to be sent to Elasticsearch.
 Just as individual database changes are slow, the same is true when updating the Elasticsearch index one item at a time.

 All `db.session.begin()` contexts automatically begin an Elasticsearch session.
 A session may be started manually with the following code: